gstepniewski/MPC-Studio-Mk2-Ableton-Midi-Remote-Script/docs/operation/buttons.md

 Turning the Jog Wheel will travel across the library vertically.
 Turning it while holding **SHIFT** will travel it horizontally (i.e. right for enter and left for back).

-Pressing it is equivalent to left arrow (i.e. enter) and pressing it while holding **SHIFT** is pressing the right arrow (i.e. back).
-Note that this is the same as turning the Jog Wheel with shift, since actually loading something from the library is currently unsupported - you still have to hit Enter on your keyboard.
+Pressing the jog wheel uses osascript to inject the enter key event.
+This only works on MacOS and will ask for permission the first time it is used (you may have to quit and reopen Live before it works), but it allows us to actually load devices without using the keyboard!
+Pressing while holding **SHIFT** toggles hot swap mode.

 ## Transport Control
 - **Record**: Toggle Record when in Arrangement View, Session Overdub when in Session View